syslog-ng/syslog-ng/news/README.md

  1. Run `news/create-newsfile.py` (`python3` required)
  2. Fill the `Highlights` section in the newly created `NEWS.md` file.
- 3. Fill the contributors part of the `Credits` section.
-    The internal news file creating tool can generate it for you.

-Note, the script uses the `VERSION` file, so it is advised to run the script, after the version is bumped, or make sure, that you fill the version correctly by yourself.
+Note, the script uses the `VERSION` file, so it is necessary bump the version there, before running the script.